jadenguyen7/property-tech-test/README.md

 ## Scripts

-To start the app, navigate to `/my-app` and run:
+To start the app run:

 ### `npm i`